Brief History of Bugibba

 Along with the adjacent town of Qawra, Bugibba is one of the largest coastal resort towns in the north of Malta.
 It originally started off life as a tiny Maltese village, nothing more than a simple addition to the neighbouring town of St. Paul’s Bay.
 However, over the years and with increasing demand from tourists, Bugibba has grown into a favourite holiday base.
 The town is therefore geared around tourism as both local and foreign visitors flock there in summer to enjoy the panoramic promenade and the numerous touristic amenities.

-As a resort, Bugibba is all about fun: fun activities, fun facilities and fun-loving individuals.
+As a resort, holidays in Bugibba, Malta are all about fun: fun activities, fun facilities and fun-loving individuals.
 The town is located on a sheltered creek, which keeps the water calm and the currents at bay, and the rocky coastline is spotted with easy-to-access entry points to the sea.
 Therefore, from June to September the stretch of coastline reaching from St. Paul’s Bay through Bugibba and up to Qawra is a favourite among swimmers and sunbathers.
 Many hotels along the Bugibba promenade have beach concessions offering various facilities for swimming and water sports in addition to swimming pools for those guests who would rather avoid the crowded beaches during the summertime.

 As an unfortunate result of its development into Malta’s most established resort, a large part of Bugibba’s traditional housing has been transformed into holiday accommodation for both locals and tourists alike.
-However, this also means that Bugibba now offers the visitor to Malta all sorts of accommodation, including large resort hotels right on the seafront with spectacular sea views, smaller in-town guesthouses, and self-catering apartments.
+However, this also means that Bugibba now offers the visitor to Malta all sorts of accommodation, including large resort hotels right on the seafront with spectacular sea views, smaller in-town guesthouses, and self-catering apartments in Bugibba, Malta.

-Find out more about Bugibba, Malta and the hotels available.
+Find out more about Bugibba Malta Holidays and Bugibba hotels and apartments available.